When adjusting the headlights, the fog lights are also adjusted.

 Screws are used to adjust the headlights (see fig. 14.50).

-Inner screw 1 (pic.
-14.50) designed to adjust the headlights in the vertical plane, and the outer screw 2 to adjust in the horizontal plane.
+Inner screw 1 (fig. 14.50) is designed to adjust the headlights in the vertical plane, and the outer screw 2 is for adjustment in the horizontal plane.

 When adjusting the headlights, the following conditions must be met:

-- tire pressure should be within normal limits;
+- tire pressure must be within normal limits;

 - only the driver should be in the car;

-- the fuel in the fuel tank must be more than 90%;
+- the fuel in the fuel tank should be more than 90%;

-- before adjusting, it is necessary to shake the car body so that all suspension elements fall into place;
+- before adjusting, it is necessary to rock the car body so that all suspension elements fall into place;

-- set the headlight range control to position 0;
+- set the headlight corrector to position 0;

-- adjustment is made only low beam headlights.
-The slope of the luminous flux of the headlights is 10 cm at a distance of 10 m, i.e. 1%;
+- adjustment is made only for the low beam headlights.
+The inclination of the light flux of the headlights is 10 cm at a distance of 10 m, i.e. 1%;

-- the fog light beam slope is 20 cm at a distance of 10 m.
+- the angle of the light beam of the fog lights is 20 cm at a distance of 10 m.

-If necessary, the headlights can be adjusted independently.
-The headlights are adjusted with the dipped beam on at night.
-Install the car on a flat horizontal surface so that the front of the car is 5 m away from a vertical wall or screen, and adjust the headlights according to the diagram (see fig. 14.51).
+If necessary, you can adjust the headlights yourself.
+Headlight adjustment is performed with the low beam on in the dark.
+Place the car on a flat horizontal surface so that the front of the car is 5 m from a vertical wall or screen, and adjust the headlights in accordance with the diagram (see fig. 14.51).